 One witness indicated that the girl had tried to step in because A “is a man,” and she felt her friend’s life was at risk.

 Two other witnesses appeared to corroborate the victim’s story, with one stating that the transgender student struck the victim repeatedly and “knocked her out clean on the floor” without any retaliation from the victim.
-One of the other witnesses also stated she had wanted to intervene, but is not listed as a victim in the report.

 A statement from the transgender student indicates he had initiated conversation with the victim because he was trying to “pay her back” for clothes he had stolen from her.
 The student also contradicts the victim and witness statements, and provides details that are inconsistent with the girls’ injuries as recorded by police.